m3lcy/Enterprise-Network/README.md

 - NAT
 - OSPF
 - RIP
-- DHCP (DHCP can be done on the server, router or layer 3 switch, in this case I did it on the router)
+- DHCP (DHCP can be done on the router or L3 Switch and server, in this case I did it on the router)
 - ACL

 Prerequisites for running the Ansible playbook: